Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/container-insights-prometheus-integration.md

         urls = ["http://myurl:9101/metrics"] ## An array of urls to scrape metrics from
         ```

-    - Para configurar a recorte de métricas de Prometheus do Daemonset de um agente para cada nó individual no cluster, configure o seguinte no ConfigMap:
+    - Para configurar a raspagem das métricas prometheus a partir do DaemonSet de um agente para cada nó individual do cluster, configure o seguinte no ConfigMap:

         ```
         prometheus-data-collection-settings: |-